ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-26-know-software-development-process.md

 Also, it is important to think about the potential of you future system.
 If it has a potential to become [highload](http://www.issart.com/blog/highload-java-application-development/) with time, it should be designed in a way that would support the increased volume of requests and computations.

 Some Providers make a separate estimate for this activity, others include it into the development estimate.
-If you don’t see this activity in the project estimate, ask Provider whether it is included in it.
+If you don't see this activity in the project estimate, ask Provider whether it is included in it.
 The estimate should include at least minimum time for architecture design.

 #### 3) Graphic design

-If you don’t have in-house designer, you will have to outsource this part of work to a third-party specialist/company.
-When doing so, make sure the designer is not going to use other designers’ works.
+If you don't have in-house designer, you will have to outsource this part of work to a third-party specialist/company.
+When doing so, make sure the designer is not going to use other designers' works.
 If he is going to purchase images, ask him to show you the payment documents.
 If the designer uses free images, make sure their usage does not violate ownership rights.

 You can read more on this subject in one of our [article about IP issues](http://www.issart.com/blog/intellectual-property-issues-software-development/).